daattali/ddpcr/README.md

 Each ddPCR plate has a plate type which determines what type of analysis to run on the data. `plate_types` contains a list of the built-in plate types that are supported, but you can also create your own plate type.
-Creating a new plate type can be used if you want to supply your own logic for any analysis step, or even if you simply want to have a type that sets different default parameters than the built-in ones.
+Create a new plate type if you want to supply your own logic for any analysis step, or even if you simply want to have a type that sets different default parameters than the built-in ones.

 **For more details about how to create new plate types, see [the *Extending ddpcr by adding new plate types* vignette](vignettes/extend.Rmd).**